decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 You can configure the following parameters:

-- `playing`: Boolean to determine if the animation is currently being played.
 - `looping`: Boolean to determine if the animation is played in a continuous loop.
 - `speed`: A number that determines how fast the animation is played.
 - `layer`: The layer of the animation.
 To play multiple animations at once, they must be on separate layers in the `Animator` component.
 By default, animations are added to layer 0.